metamn/gatsby-starter-mrui/README.md

-# Gatsby starter for mr-ui
+# A Gatsby multipurpose starter

-A Gatsby starter for [Metamn React UI Components](https://github.com/metamn/mr-ui).
+A Gatsby starter for landing pages, marketing sites and blogs.
 See live at http://metamn.io/gatsby-starter-mrui/

+## The need

+Official Gatsby starters seem to follow the Facebook *move fast and break things* mantra.

+The code inside [these](https://www.gatsbyjs.org/starters/gatsbyjs/gatsby-starter-blog/) [starters](https://www.gatsbyjs.org/starters/gatsbyjs/gatsby-starter-default/) is far from best practices.
+They just simply and quickly showcase main Gatsby features without aiming to be production ready.

+This multipurpose starter *moves slow and fix things* to provide a solid base for ambitious Gatsby projects.

-## About
+## To-do

-It is meant to aid mr-ui component development in a live environment.
+- Figure out how to add subpages like Features/Custom fonts
+- Add content for Features and Blogs

 ## Features